kindkaktus/shell-tips/README.md

 - `xprobe (xprobe2)` – OS fingerprint scanner (guesses OS version)
 - `finger` – look up users of (remote) OS
 - `rpcinfo` – reports rpc information of the (remote) host
-- `netcat` - network utility for reading from and writing to network connections on either TCP or UDP
 - `netcat $ip $port </dev/zero` – send stream of zeroes to the server (might be useful for testing)
-- `netcat -l 8888 < index.html` - simple web server
+- `echo "hello from server" | netcat -l -p 443` - simple server, can be checked with telnet
 - `lsof -i TCP:1234 open` – who is listeinng port 1234.
 - `fuser` – identify processes using files and sockets
 - `host [pcname]` – DNS lookup (of pcname).